Skip to content

 You can request access using the CLI or the web application.
 There is a notable change in the Grant lifecycle compared to our open-source framework.
 Previously, in Glide, approved requests would be activated immediately.
 However, in asynchronous working environments, this posed challenges.
 For instance, if you requested access for a specific timeframe and the account owner was in a different timezone, you might miss the window of access.

-Common Fate introduces a separate activation step after approval by the requestor.
+Common Fate uses a separate activation step after approval by the requestor.
 The following is the requesting access flow:

 Using the CLI